charles-ide/Sports-Newsletter-GPT/README.md

 # Sports Newsletter Generator

+## Signup Link
+Signup for our daily newsletter at our homepage here (to be added).

 ## Overview

 The Sports Newsletter Generator is a Flask application that leverages AP Sports News and the OpenAI API to create a daily newsletter containing top sporting headlines.
 The application includes a website to collect emails for the mailing list and an automated process that sends out an email summary every morning at 6am.